MelbourneDeveloper/Trezor.Net/README.md

 - Go to Test->Windows->Text Explorer in Visual Studio
 - Run one of the unit tests in the pane.
 - Note that the UWP unit test has a UI for entering the pin.
 Please read instructions there.

+### Model T
+There are now Model T Windows Unit Tests.
+These tests use LibUsb as the transport.
+Trezor One Firmware 1.7.x is also supported.
+The tests are in WindowsModelTAndOneTests.
+The same should also work on Android, but a working version in UWP is not yet available.

 These samples mostly show you how to get addresses and sign transactions, but samples for other messages are being added.